camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 ### Deduplication

-The **Deduplication** section allows you to configure the connector deduplication parameters.
+The **Deduplication** section allows you to configure the Connector deduplication parameters.
-Not to be confused with message deduplication, connector deduplication is a mechanism in the Connector Runtime that determines how many Kafka subscriptions are created if there are multiple occurrences of the **Kafka Consumer Connector** in the BPMN diagram.
+Not to be confused with **message deduplication**, **Connector deduplication** is a mechanism in the Connector Runtime that determines how many Kafka subscriptions are created if there are multiple occurrences of the **Kafka Consumer Connector** in the BPMN diagram.

-By default, the connector runtime deduplicates connectors based on properties, so elements with the same subscription properties only result in one subscription.
+By default, the Connector runtime deduplicates Connectors based on properties, so elements with the same subscription properties only result in one subscription.
 Learn more about deduplication in the [deduplication guide](../use-connectors/inbound.md#connector-deduplication).

-If you want to customize the deduplication behavior, you can check the **Manual mode** checkbox and configure the custom deduplication ID.
+To customize the deduplication behavior, check the **Manual mode** checkbox and configure the custom deduplication ID.

 ### Output mapping